About Don Meyer

 The Vietnam Memoir celebrated its tenth anniversary with a special ereader edition and that novel actually had two lives, an early run that was then replaced with an updated, restructured story that became the basis for the trilogy.
 Two more works followed that “new” book to complete that trilogy.
 In the middle of those two events another novel was created.

-Ten years, six books, a memoir, a novel, the trilogy and the latest work, several presentations, coupled with an ebook, a published article and a tribute to complete the package, Don has done it all.
+Fifteen years, seven books, a memoir, a novel, the trilogy and two more novels, the current project, several presentations, a couple of dissertations, a published article and a tribute to complete the package, Don has done it all.
 In addition, along the way Don spent two years as an agent (actually the purveyor of the slush pile), did a summer internship at a major chain bookstore and spoke about his rediscovered passion to anyone who would let him or would listen (a passion his late wife called his nice little hobby).
-These days Don is content to just write and sit quietly, but a simple nudge and he’ll gladly tell what he knows, or thinks he knows.
+These days Don is content to just write and sit quietly, but a simple nudge and he'll gladly tell what he knows, or thinks he knows.